 USC Gould Professor Adam Zimmerman’s groundbreaking research on class actions supported veterans with disabilities

-What started as a computer glitch resulted in a collective effort to assist thousands of U.S. veterans, as leading law experts, including USC Gould School of Law Professor Adam Zimmerman, submitted amicus briefs in the Federal Circuit Court of Appeals to support plaintiffs in Freund v.
+What started as a computer glitch resulted in a collective effort to assist thousands of U.S. veterans, as leading law experts — including USC Gould School of Law Professor Adam Zimmerman — submitted amicus briefs in the U.S. Court of Appeals for the Federal Circuit to support plaintiffs in Freund v.
 McDonough.

 The court in August ruled that more than 3,000 veterans could have their disability claims — which had been improperly closed because of a massive computer glitch — reinstated and reconsidered as part of a class-action lawsuit.